To our neighbors in North Denver:

 In short, we believe love drives deep learning.

-When we think about our scholars’ futures, we see them as the next generation of entrepreneurs, inventors, cutting-edge thinkers.
+When we think about our students’ futures, we see them as the next generation of entrepreneurs, inventors, cutting-edge thinkers.
 That’s who we strive to develop: tomorrow’s leaders.

 We also believe deep learning occurs most readily in a diverse environment.
 That’s one of the many reasons I am so excited to be opening a Rocky Mountain Prep school in North Denver.
 We have a great opportunity here to create a truly diverse, inclusive school, where children of all cultures and backgrounds are valued, and where we believe that our differences are what make our community stronger.

-I look forward to getting to know many of you and welcoming many new scholars to our school this summer.
+I look forward to getting to know many of you and welcoming many new students to our school this summer.

 There is so much more I’d like to discuss with you.
 I hope we can meet in person soon, and open a stimulating dialogue.